 How can you tell if a refrigerator is energy efficient?
 The Energy Star logo on the refrigerator door means it has been analyzed for energy consumption and water efficiency.
 When purchasing an appliance then make sure to check out its Energy Guide label.
 This tells you how much energy the appliance will use per year.

 It’s not just new appliances that are important either.
 If your home already has some appliances, make sure to check their energy rating.
 You can do this yourself with an appliance energy label or have an electrician run an audit of your house.
-One of the things that you need to know about buying appliances is checking if they have the “inverter” technology.
-This would save you up to 70% of energy use when you invest in appliances that have these new technologies suggests Your Energy Blog.

 Change Your Light Bulbs